wpexpertsio/password-protected/readme.txt

 ⚡ **Reason #2: Better User Experience and Accessibility**

 Unlock unparalleled flexibility in access control with Password Protected Pro's advanced features.
-Whether you're offering exclusive content to subscribers or conducting private testing before publication, specific page/post protection ensures that only authorized users can access sensitive information.
+Whether you're offering exclusive/restricted content to subscribers or conducting private testing before publication, specific page/post protection ensures that only authorized users can access sensitive information.

 Meanwhile, features like Bypass URLs and certain page/post exclusions allow you to maintain accessibility for public-facing content, striking the perfect balance between security and user experience.